ViktorWelbers/Bring-CLI/README.md

 - [x] Add support for adding and removing items from the shopping list.
 - [x] Add support for listing all items on the shopping list.
 - [x] Add support for adding and removing recipes from the shopping list.
-- [ ] Add unit tests.
-- [ ] Add support for login via email and password.
+- [x] Add support for login via email and password.
 - [ ] Improve the way you can enter ingredients for recipes. (e.g. `bring recipe add "1 cup of flour"`)